stevenjlho/leetcode/solutions/46. Permutations/README.md

 ## Approach

-1. Initialize an empty list `result` to store all the unique permutations generated from `nums`.
+1. Initialize an empty list `res` to store all the unique permutations generated from `nums`.
 2. Define the `backtrack` function that builds permutations by adding one number at a time to the current path.
-   - If the length of the current path equals the length of `nums`, it means a complete permutation has been formed, so it's added to `result`.
+   - If the length of the current path equals the length of `nums`, it means a complete permutation has been formed, so it's added to `res`.
    - Loop through each number in `nums`.
      - If the current number is already in the path, skip it to avoid duplicates.
      - Add the current number to the path.